The St. John Valley/Fish River National Scenic Byway

 A Culturally Rich Drive Through A Stunning Landscape

 This is a place of cultural traditions where it is as common to hear the French language as it is English.
 Small-town values and helpful, knowledgeable locals leave visitors with a lasting impression and sense of place, which they are eager to recount to their friends and family.
 The St. John Valley/Fish River National Scenic Byway exhibits a heritage and a way of life as it once was and how it continues to be.
+Visitors will come to know chez nous (our home) – a genuine place of simple living and rich culture shaped over centuries amid the nation’s last frontier of undivided forestland.

 The The St. John Valley/Fish River National Scenic Byway, sometimes known as the Parcours culturel de la Vallee, is rich with Maine's Acadian heritage and culture.
 The byway travels a total of 129 miles along the northern border of Maine and through the St. John Valley.